Certificate in Music Production for Games

 Course Overview

-Learn the skills required to succeed as a modern day Music Producer with this unique, industry-focused programme
+Learn the skills required to succeed as a modern-day Music Producer with this unique, industry-focused programme.

-Our Certificate in Music Production for Games course is run in partnership with Pulse College and has uniquely been designed by the industry, for the industry.
+Our Certificate in Music Production for Games course is run in partnership with Pulse College and has been uniquely designed by the industry, for the industry.

 Why Study Music Production for Games at Griffith College?